 After spending an afternoon in Florence to pick up our rental car two days prior, I couldn’t wait to get back and explore more of this famous Italian art city.

 We were staying in a Tuscan villa about 30km to the south of Florence near Figline Valdarno, so rather than drive into the city and worry about parking, we just caught the train in.
-The short train ride through the beautiful countryside and villages of Tuscany brought us into Santa Maria Novella station, right in the heart of Florence.
+The short train ride through the beautiful countryside and villages of Tuscany brought us into Santa Maria Novella Station, right in the heart of Florence.

 Since we only had one day to explore the city, we made an early start to try and see as much as possible.
 We made our way straight to the Uffizi Gallery, one of the great art galleries of the world.
-Luckily enough, we were able to buy tickets for the afternoon, so we would have all morning to see the sites.
+Luckily enough, we were able to buy tickets for the afternoon, so we would have all morning to see the sites. *Update (2024): These days it’s best to book your tickets in advance online.

 The other art gallery that we wanted to see was the Galleria dell’Accadamia, where Michelangelo’s David is on display.
 Knowing that it would be a popular attraction we headed there next to try our luck at getting tickets.